Introduction

 What is the difference between CPU and GPU performance?

-The main difference is that while CPUs are efficient when it comes to linear calculations, GPUs are designed to perform calculations simultaneously, or parallelly.
+The main difference between GPU and CPU is that while CPUs are efficient when it comes to linear calculations, GPUs are designed to perform calculations simultaneously, or parallelly.
 This makes them suitable for tasks that require visual data manipulation where many calculations at the same time are carried out and these are suitable for parallel computation.

 What is the difference between CPU and GPU version?